DAF201/2022_fall_school_garbage/Logic.md

 >>
 >>- In this case let x = √2<sup>√2</sup> and y = √2.
 Therefore x<sup>y</sup> = (√2<sup>√2</sup>)<sup>√2</sup> = (√2)<sup>2</sup> = 2, a rational number
 >
->This is an example of Nonconstructive proof, we don't know the property of the √2<sup>√2</sup>, but but we have proved that one of them does has the desired property.
+>This is an example of Nonconstructive proof, we don't know the property of the √2<sup>√2</sup>, but but we have proved that one of them does has the desired property

 ## Uniqueness Proofs